woocommerce/qit-documentation/docs/test-execution/viewing-allure-reports.md

-# Viewing Allure Reports
+# Viewing allure reports

 Allure reports provide a rich, visual interface to understand the results of your end-to-end tests, including steps, screenshots, stack traces, and overall test statuses.
 When a test fails, QIT often generates an Allure report that you can review directly from the QIT CLI or the WooCommerce Vendor Dashboard.

-## When Allure Reports are Generated
+## When allure reports are generated

 Allure reports are automatically created for certain managed tests, such as Woo E2E tests, when failures occur.
 They give detailed insights into what went wrong:
 - Which steps passed and failed